 For a time I stood there, transfixed by the change.
 Then I stepped back inside the pulled the door shut.
 The pavilion, lit only by the storm lantern’s sickly, sulphurous light, now seemed even more dank and dreary.
 I opened the door again.
 This made no appreciable difference to the temperature inside.
 Snow fluttered in and started to settle in an arc inside the doorway but I doubted that this would do any more damage to the building than had the last five years of neglect.
 I wrapped myself up in all my clothes and sat there, waiting.

 I sat watching the snow fall: there was nothing else to look at, nothing else to do.
 The open doorway was directly in front of the table at which I was sitting .
-The classic formality of the composition – the perfect square opening filled with tumbling shards of icy light, the semi-circle of snow on the floor, the waxy glow from my lantern and the dismal, mouldy walls which, away from the entrance, faded into ever-deepening shadow – made me feel as if I were fast becoming a part of this austerely beautiful near-monochrome tableau, rather than an observer of it.
+The classic formality of the composition – the perfect square opening filled with tumbling shards of icy light, the semi-circle of snow on the floor, the waxy glow from my lantern and the dismal, mouldy walls which, away from the entrance, faded into ever-deepening shadow – made me feel as if I were becoming a part of this austere, near-monochrome tableau, rather than an observer.
 I felt at peace.
 It was almost like being slightly drunk.
-Then I realised that I was in fact slightly drunk, having had nothing since I’d arrived apart from a lump of chocolate and several large slugs of scotch.
+Then I realised that I was in fact slightly drunk.
 I was also aware that I wasn’t feeling cold and that my scalded hands weren’t hurting.
 Could these, and my unexpected elation, be the first warning signs of hypothermia?

 I looked at my watch.
-Could it really be half-past two already?
+Could it really be half-past five already?

 I decided to stand up but my legs were reluctant to obey.
 This didn’t seem like a good sign either.
 I lurched over to the doorway.
 The need to get out of this awful, depressing building was now overwhelming.
 I stepped across the threshold, pulling the door behind me.